 From pre-school to c-suite.
 Hundreds of training programs, thousands of books, and millions of dollars are devoted each year to promoting, researching and teaching resilience for little kids on up to corporate executives.
 When bad things happen we are called on to be resilient.
 Of course, it is good to be resilient at such moments – like having an emergency generator when a storm knocks out your regular energy supply.
 But the emergency generator should not be running all the time.

 Unintended consequences.
 Despite good intentions, focusing on developing resilient individuals can be risky business.
 Many argue that the “rhetoric of resilience” actually keeps low income and disadvantaged communities down.
-By fostering resilience, we run the risk of suggesting that people in disadvantaged communities just need to learn to bounce back in response to a lack of resources, racism, or inequality for example.
-And focusing on individual skills building in such contexts may assist some, but it will never tip the scale in terms of getting to underlying systemic issues.
+By fostering resilience, we run the risk of suggesting that people in disadvantaged communities just need to learn to bounce back in response to a lack of resources, racism, or inequality, for example.
+And focusing on individual skill building in such contexts may assist some, but it will never tip the scale in terms of getting to underlying systemic issues.